Phosphole: Reactivity

 The behavior of the secondary phospholes, those with P−H bond, is dominated by the reactivity of this group.
-The parent phosphole readily rearranges by migration of H from P to carbon-2, followed by dimerization.
+The parent phosphole readily rearranges by migration of H from P to carbon-2, followed by dimerisation.

 Most phospholes are tertiary, typically P-methyl or P-phenyl.
 The nonaromaticity of these phospholes is manifested in their reactivity but the P−C bonds remain intact.
 For example, they undergo Diels–Alder reactions with electrophilic alkynes.
 They are basic at P, serving as ligands.

 2,5-Diphenyl phospholes can be functionalised by deprotonation followed by P-acylation then a 1H, 2H, 3H phospholide equilibrium resulting in a 1:3 shift of the acyl group.

 Phospholes can also be turned into β-functional phosphabenzenes (phosphinines, or phosphorine) via functionalisation by imidoyl chloride and insertion.